barboraberkova/english-for-designers/homework-10.md

 ![text introducing the goal and roles on a project](img/introduction.png)

+## Meet the hero
+Let me briefly introduce the real hero this is all about, an Australian artist Shaun Tan.
+Want to Read more?
+link here

 ### Feeling Like a “Lost Thing” /Im feeling like a lost thing, and that’s a problem!
 (problem intro)